 Itemization of or accounting for all property discarded or confiscated

+Nothing about OHS cleanings

 Data on all police deployments to Homeless Outreach and Proactive Engagement (HOPE) Team cleanings/engagements between 1/1/2016 and the date this request is fulfilled.
 We request this data in a machine-readable, flat file format (e.g. csv file) or in the original format.
 We request the following data associated with each cleaning/engagement: